bbc/tams/docs/README.md

 ## Application Notes

-Application notes are informatative documents describing the recommended usage of the API.
+Application notes are informative documents describing the recommended usage of the API.
 For more information on how we use application notes, see [here](./appnotes/README.md).

 | Application Note Number                                              | Title                                                           |